 These exhibits are closed due to construction:

 We've run into construction issues with our bear habitat which has delayed progress.
-If there are no other development issues, we hope to have these open later this year.
+If there are no other development issues, we hope to have these open in spring 2018.
 At this time, we do not have exact opening dates.

 Crews are currently working on installing lighting, applying interior and exterior wall coverings, as well as completing major water features including waterfalls, pool, and moat that surrounds the exhibit.
 A jungle themed mural and tropical plants are currently being added to the exclusive exhibit in the women’s restroom.